manicmonkey/licensing/Licensing/src/main/resources/readme.txt

 Integration tests with JUnit for daos (model mapped correctly etc) Unit tests with ScalaCheck for model

-add implicit conversions for circumflex model -> case class
+add implicit conversions for entities -> service case class

 maybe move dtos to highlight dependence and sphere of influence move dtos to datalayer or at least out of service as cyclic dependency between packages